realms-mud/core-lib/documentation/equipment.md

 - **armor type**: The category of armor (e.g., plate, leather, chain).

-**Note:** These properties override or supplement blueprint defaults, allowing you to fine-tune your item’s performance.
+**Note:** These properties override or supplement blueprint defaults, allowing you to fine-tune your item's performance.

 ### Step 6: Add Bonuses, Enchantments, and Resistances